WilliamCox7/throughput-ubiquiti/README.md

 2. Enter the credentials for that ip address
 3. Click start.

-### View History
+### History Functionality
 1. Dropdown any field
-  a. options are in chronological order from when they were stored
+2. ptions are in chronological order from when they were stored
-  b. not all options in dropdown match a timestamp
+3. Not all options in dropdown match a timestamp
-  c. history does not include currently-running throughput
+4. History does not include currently-running throughput
-    i. refresh to view added history
+5. Refresh to view added history

 ## Client/AP Specifications (tested for)
 Client: Razer Blade Stealth